 My name is Andy.
-I am a Sr Engineering Manager at WP Engine.
+I am a Sr Engineering Manager at the New York Times.
 I like to take difficult, repetitive tasks and simplify them.
 Over the past 8 years I’ve quit my job, attended a local code school, joined a local startup, saw it grow and be acquired, and helped with integration into a new company.
 To say that it’s been a whirlwind would be an understatement.

 Over the last two years I’ve made the transition from hands-on developer into management.
 It has been an interesting and at times difficult change.
 It’s forced me to learn new skills and shift my focus to people rather than code.
 Overall it’s been an exciting and fun journey and I look forward to continuing to learn and get better at supporting my teams.